utek/pyseaweed/README.rst

     nosetests

 .. note::
-    Functional tests assumes that there is WeedFS master running on localhost:9333 (defaults).
+    Functional tests assumes that there is Seaweed-FS master running on localhost:9333 (defaults).
     If it's not then there will be errors in tests.